Josef-Friedrich/audiorename/doc/source/cli.rst

                             Rename only albums containing at least X files.
       -e EXTENSION, --extension EXTENSION
                             Extensions to rename
+      --genre-classical GENRE_CLASSICAL
+                            List of Genres to be classical

     formats:
       -k, --classical       Use the default format for classical music.
 If you use